What is a holiday timeline and why should you have one?

 Are you cooking for Thanksgiving?
 Do you need recipes?
 Whether it’s turkey, stuffing, mashed potatoes, gravy, sweet potatoes, baked apples or a grain free pumpkin pie, you can find the recipe by clicking on the item or check out the Easy Thanksgiving Recipes list with all the recipes in one place.

 Several recipes are easy to assemble or make ahead of time and save time and stress on Thanksgiving.
 You might even get to watch the Macy’s parade.

 Post Thanksgiving weekend

-Order photo cards, if you haven’t already.
-Write your family letter.
+If you haven’t done it yet, write your family letter.
 Make sure you have postage stamps and purchase your printed cards if you’re not using photo cards.